-Getting kids to eat their veggies can feel like such a chore.
+Getting picky kids to eat their veggies can feel like such a chore.
 Keep these kid-friendly vegetables on hand and get the recipe for the easy veggie roast that I used to feed my own picky toddler.

 When my son first started eating solids, he was a champ.
 This kid ate everything, and I thought I was mom of the year.

-My son is six now, and he still doesn't eat every veggie under the sun (I'm looking at you, asparagus!), but he's gotten a lot better.
 Let's talk about how to get kids to eat more veggies, some kid-friendly vegetables to try, and a vegetable roast recipe that appeals to a wide range of picky eaters.

+- Just because a kid doesn't like a certain vegetable today doesn't mean they won't like it in a month or six months or a year.
 At two, getting my child to eat broccoli was a true battle.
 At six, he requests broccoli as the veggie when I ask what he wants for supper.
 Hopefully the same thing will be true of asparagus after a few more tries.

-You can also mix up your preparation.
-If they don't like steamed broccoli, try it sauteed in olive oil with a little garlic and soy sauce.
+- Try different preparations.
+If they don't like steamed broccoli, try it sautéed in olive oil and served with cheese sauce.
 Maybe kale salad isn't a hit, but kale chips go over like gangbusters.
+Y'all, I even let my kid dip his veggies in ketchup, if it gets him to eat them.

-When you're introducing a new food or reintroducing something to see if their tastes have changed, just make sure it's not the only veggie option.
+- When you're introducing a new food or reintroducing something to see if their tastes have changed, make sure it's not the only veggie option.
 That way, if they reject it, there's still a veg on the table that they'll eat.
 Even if it's carrot sticks or sliced avocado.

 - carrots (raw, steamed, or roasted)